jenni-westoby/Julia_GPU_examples/docs/src/Vector_addition.md

     c = CuArrays.CuArray(fill(0, 10))
 ```

 Like in the CPU version of main, we start by making three arrays.
 However here, instead of making three standard Julia arrays, we make three CuArrays.
 CuArrays are GPU compatible arrays.
 For reasons we will gloss over here, ordinary Julia arrays would not work in our example.
-Fortunately, CuArrays are a subtype of AbstractArrays and can often be treated exactly the same way as a normal AbstractArray.
+Fortunately, CuArrays are a subtype of [AbstractArrays](https://docs.julialang.org/en/v1/base/arrays/index.html) and can often be treated exactly the same way as a normal AbstractArray.
 Many standard array operations work out of the box on CuArrays, you can find a list [here](https://github.com/JuliaGPU/CuArrays.jl).
-If you are curious why we can't use a normal AbstractArray or Array here, see [Challenges in Julia GPU Software Development](Challenges.md) for details.
+If you are curious why we cannot use a normal AbstractArray or Array here, see the upcoming chapter [Challenges in Julia GPU Software Development](Challenges.md) for details.

 The next step of ```main()``` is virtually identical to the CPU version.